-Preventable infectious diseases are climbing worldwide amid stalled progress with global immunization campaigns, shifts in vaccine acceptance, and reductions in public health funding.
+Preventable infectious diseases are climbing worldwide amid stalled progress with immunization campaigns, shifts in vaccine acceptance, and reductions in public health funding.

 Disease Trends to Watch